 Examples of where you can collect customer data

-- Customers who purchased an item from your website or physical store.
+- Customers who purchased an item from your website, app, or physical store

-- Customers who signed up for your loyalty program.
+- Customers who signed up for an account / your loyalty program

 - Comply with all applicable laws and regulations, including any data protection or privacy laws, as well as self-regulatory or industry codes that may apply.

 - You may not upload information that is prohibited by law, including information about minors.
-Don't upload any data relating to individuals under the age of 13 or that was collected from any site or app directed to children under the age of 13.
+Don't upload any data (1) that you know relates to individuals under the age of 13 or (2) that was collected from any site or app directed to children under the age of 13.